-See Our Regions page for information about a chapter of Women Outdoors near you or how to start a chapter in your area.
+See Our Regions page for information about a chapter of Women Outdoors near you.

 Women Outdoors, Inc. is managed by an all-volunteer board of directors responsible for the supervision and direction of the organization.
 The number of directors ranges from a minimum of seven to a maximum of 17.
 Women Outdoors currently has 8 directors.

 The officers are president, secretary and treasurer with the other members serving as directors-at-large.

 Each director serves a three year term and may serve for three consecutive terms.
 Elections are held at the annual meeting in May at the Gathering.
 The board of directors meets five times a year including an annual retreat in the fall.